Get Going Guide (2026)

 Summary and Takeaway

-Start with diplomacy unless safety is at risk.
-You can always escalate later, but you cannot undo early damage to your bank account, your relationships, or your children’s sense of security.
+Start with diplomacy unless your safety or your children’s is at risk.
+You can always escalate later, but you cannot undo early damage to your bank account, your relationships, or your children’s sense of security if you come on strong with aggression, intimidation or lack of basic respect and head straight for court.

 Step 3: Pre-Divorce Planning (Plan Before You File)

-Courts base decisions on your family’s status quo; how you’ve been living, not how you say you want to live.
-Smart preparation means shaping that status quo authentically, before you file.
+Courts base decisions on your family’s status quo.
+That means how you’ve been living, not how you say you want to live.
+Smart preparation requires describing and shaping that status quo authentically, before you file.
 Done well, it builds credibility.
 Done poorly, it looks manipulative and backfires.

 What Status Quo Means Legally